-The OWWA/WEAO Climate Action Award is an annual award that recognizes and acknowledges innovations in infrastructure that adapt to climate change (resilient infrastructure) or reduce climate impacts by significantly decreasing greenhouse gas emissions (mitigation).
+The OWWA/WEAO Climate Action Award is an annual award that recognizes and acknowledges innovative projects and programs related to resilient infrastructure or that reduce the climate impacts by having a low or net-zero emissions footprint (mitigation).
 The award is administered by the OWWA/WEAO Climate Change Committee.

 Climate Change Resiliency / Adaptation Stream: